harman64/glance/README.md

 ## Project Overview

 The project uploads a file from integration tab .
-The uploader accepts csv files.
+The uploader accepts csv files.<br/>
-If a new file is uploaded the previous file is replaced with the new file.
+If a new file is uploaded the previous file is replaced with the new file.<br/>
-The uploaded file is present in uploads folder
+The uploaded file is present in uploads folder.<br/>
-Reports tab displays the file in the form of a table
+Reports tab displays the file in the form of a table.<br/>

 ## Available Scripts